unparallel-innovation/i3-MARKET-Web-RI/README.md

 # WEB-RI
 This repository is for the WEB-RI project.

+The WEB-RI is a web interface that allows the users to interact with the functionalities provided by the SDK-RI.
+It can be reused and customized as part of each pilot specification and implementation needs.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).